parsify-dev/cashify/readme.md

 Type: `number` or `string`

 Amount of money you want to convert.
-You can either use just a number or a string with currency code (ex. `€10 EUR` or `$1.99 HKD`).
-If you choose the second option, you do not need to specify the [`from`](#from) argument, as cashify will detect it.
+You can either use a `number` or a `string`.
+If you choose the second option, you can take advantage of [parsing](#parsing) and not specify `from` and/or `to` argument(s).

 ##### from

 Type: `string`

 Currency from which you want to convert.
-You don't need to specify it if you declare it in the [`amount`](#amount) argument.
+You might not need to specify it if you are using [parsing](#parsing).

 ##### to

 Type: `string`

-Currency to which you want to convert
+Currency to which you want to convert.
+You might not need to specify it if you are using [parsing](#parsing).

 ##### base